Powerlearnproject/se-assignment-day-2-git-and-github-wekesaoliver-1/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

-## Explore the role of pull requests in the GitHub workflow.
-How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
-How Branching Works in Git

 Branching in Git is a key feature that allows developers to create multiple versions of a codebase simultaneously.
 Each branch is a parallel line of development, enabling isolated changes while maintaining the integrity of the main codebase (master branch).

 When a branch is created, it diverges from the parent branch at a specific commit.
 Changes made within a branch are not reflected in the parent branch until they are merged back.
 This allows developers to work on separate features, hotfixes, or experimental changes without disrupting the main codebase.